aralphms/SYFAM/README.md

-# Download the current Netlogo file of SYFAM and its ODD protocol.
+# Download the current version of SYFAM (nlogo) and its ODD protocol.